 The Washington Journal of Environmental Law and Policy is an organization that advances interdisciplinary scholarship in the field of environmental law.
 Under the leadership of student editors, the Journal publishes scholarship by academics, legal practitioners, and law students, and provides timely journalism on the state of environmental law in in the Pacific Northwest and beyond.
 The Journal also publishes the University of Washington Arctic Law and Policy Institute’s yearly review of developments in Arctic law and policy.

 Additionally, the Journal partners with the University of Washington Environmental Law Program to host the Annual University of Washington Environmental Law Symposium.
 The Symposium brings together influential scholars, attorneys, policy makers, and others to discuss and develop solutions to an important recent concern in environmental law.
 We advance the symposium’s impact by publishing a special issue on the same important subject each year.
-This year’s symposium will be on November 6, 2015 and will examine the existing legal framework available to address ocean acidification, current policy addressing its causes and effects, and viable paths forward towards healthier coasts and ocean systems.
+Our next symposium is tentatively scheduled for January 18, 2017.
+The symposium will examine the growing need for law and policy addressing earthquake preparedness and response at various scales, in addition to other pressing matters related to earthquakes.

 Mission Statement & Guiding Principles